velodrome-finance/docs/pages/tokenomics.md

 community, and ecosystem.
 As the protocol evolves, the Velodrome team will consider introducing more immutability or DAO components where appropriate.

+The team vesting compensation breakdown:
+ * 15,520,816 `$VELO` vesting for 12 months, 6 month lock in a `$veVELO` followed by a linear 6 month unlock period.
+0.5% of total emissions, taken from emissions to treasury, will be added to this bucket for dilution control.
+ * 7,200,000 `$VELO` vesting for 24 months, 12 month lock in a `$veVELO` followed by a linear 12 month unlock period.
+ * All ongoing payments made to the team members in `$VELO` will vest for 6 months, 3 months locked in a `$veVELO` with a linear 3 month unlock period.

 ## Emissions

 The initial supply of `$VELO` is 400M.